bankh/GPU_Compute/AMDGPU-pyfancontrol/readMe.md

-AMD GPUs typically allow for PWM (pulse width modulation) control of the fan speed, which can help to reduce noise and improve the overall performance of the system.
+AMD GPUs typically allow for PWM (Pulse Width Modulation) control of the fan speed, which can help to reduce noise and improve the overall performance of the system.
 To control the fan speed on an AMD GPU using PWM, you can use a program like AMD Wattman or a third-party tool like MSI Afterburner.
 In AMD Wattman, you can navigate to the "Fan Control" section and enable "Advanced Fan Control."
 This will allow you to set a custom fan curve based on temperature.
 The fan speed will increase as the temperature of the GPU increases, and decrease as the temperature decreases.
 You can adjust the fan curve by dragging the points on the graph to your desired settings.
 In MSI Afterburner, you can also control the fan speed using PWM.
 You can click on the "Fan" tab and select "Custom" from the fan speed settings.
 This will allow you to set a custom fan curve based on temperature, similar to AMD Wattman.
 It is important to note that adjusting the fan speed can impact the temperature of the GPU and may affect the stability of the system.
 It is recommended to monitor the temperature of the GPU and adjust the fan curve accordingly to ensure optimal performance and stability.
 In this readMe file, we present a python script to access the PWM (Pulse Width Modulation) of the GPU and adding that as service to run it after restarting the computer.
 PWM will allow to change the angular velocity of the fan.
 PWM is a common technique to control the voltage and with that the fan's angular velocity.
 In AMDGPU's implementation, an 8-bit representation (0-255 as decimal) corresponds to 0-100% angular velocity of the fan-under-interest.
 Here, there is a reminder for the GPU.
 The control of the fan is an issue for the GPU where the GPU doesn't have a fan.
 With that, the provided method is a solution for MI25 (or other cards without active cooling solution) --that we have been testing.
 To test the initial control of the card, we can use the following script,
 ```
 cat /sys/class/drm/card1/device/hwmon/hwmon*/temp1_input